Materials and Environment

 For these reasons, it is recommended that pearls and opals be kept in a soft pouch or lined jewelry box, where there is some exposure, and they are unlikely to be scratched.
 Safety deposit boxes and safes are generally very dry, hard and airtight environments and are therefore not ideal.

 Silver is notoriously sensitive, as it is quick to react to the environment and tarnish.
 It is imperative to keep your silver in a cool, dry place to combat frequent trips to your jeweler for cleaning and polishing.
 We recommend storing silver jewelry in an anti-tarnish pouch or acid-free archival tissue paper.
-Alternatively, you can keep it in a compartment, drawer or box with anti-tarnish strips.
-The less exposure to the outside elements, the better; airtight spaces are ideal.
+Alternatively, you can keep it in a compartment, drawer or storage box with anti-tarnish strips.
+The less exposure to the outside elements your items have, the better; airtight spaces are ideal.

-Perhaps the most coveted of the precious metals, gold should be stored on its own.
+Perhaps the most coveted of the precious metals, gold should be stored on its own in a separate storage box.
 With a purity of 99.99%, 24K gold is extraordinarily soft and, because of this, is not often used in jewelry applications.
 Alloyed 10k, 14k and 18k gold is stronger but is still very susceptible to marks, dings and scratches.
-Therefore, you should store your gold pieces in a soft, dry, and secure area.
+Therefore, you should store your gold items in a soft, dry, and secure area.

 Unsure what kind of metal your jewelry is made of?
 Look for precious metal stamps and hallmarks.

 While diamonds may be a girl’s best friend, they are certainly not a friend to most materials they come into contact with.
 Used in an array of industrial applications due to their incomparable strength (they rank a 10 on the Mohr scale), diamonds can scratch, dent and mar other pieces.
 You should safely store diamond jewelry separately or in a way that keeps your pieces from touching to avoid any damage.